JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 ![Logical calculator report for an Skykomish SD tax area example property](pagesManual/LeviesReport/20231107/TTT/SkykomishTechParcel.png "Skykomish SD tax area example property")

 [Calculator for the Skykomish SD's Tech Levy Measure](calculator_skykomish_20231107_enhanced){:target="_blank" rel="noopener"}

+___

+## Conclusion
+The King County Assessor’s office at least has tried to provide taxpayers with an impact tool.
+The other county assessors in the other 38 counties in WA have nothing to assist voters with their tax measure decisions.

+The existing TTT implementation is unfortunately flawed and is not using sound accounting principles.
+All 39 county assessors in WA should collaborate and devise a Tax Transparency Tool that uses best practices in accounting and finance.
+Voters/taxpayers deserve a reliable property tax cost impact estimating tool.